patrick-verbs/WhatTheFactory.Solution/README.md

      - `dotnet add package Microsoft.EntityFrameworkCore.Proxies -v 5.0.0`
      - `dotnet build` to build the project and its dependencies into a set of binaries
      - `dotnet tool install --global dotnet-ef` to install EF Core tools
-     - `dotnet ef migrations add Initial` and `dotnet ef database update`
+     - `dotnet ef database update` to build the MySQL database
    - Finally, run the command `dotnet run` to run the project!
-   - Note: `dotnet run` also restores and builds the project, so you can use this single command to start the console app
+   - Note: `dotnet run` also restores and builds the project, so you can use this single command to start the app
 6. Visit the application via web browser at: `localhost:5000/`

 ## Known Bugs